ccllcc/Dimple-Project/README.md

 ## Feedback to the original design
 #### What do you notice in the visualization?
 Person A\
-I see a line representing the PM 2.5 along year 2015 and it was starting from March that this index got stablize, which was less than 100.
+I see a line representing the AQI along year 2015 and it was starting from March that this index got stablize, which was less than 100.
 Again starting from Nov, the index got increased and surpassed 100.
 Is it possible to show more comparison across year and season?(to original design)\
 Person B\
-I also see for the scatter plot, the horizontalaxis is PM 2.5 index and vertical axis is wind speed.
-I understand that the red color means that the PM 2.5 is bad and green means the air quality is good.
+I also see for the scatter plot, the horizontal axis is air quality index and vertical axis is wind speed.
+I understand that the red color means that the air quality is bad and green means the air quality is good.
 My understanding was confirmed when hovering onto each of the data point.(to original design)\
 Person A\
 I can not see clearly the yearly trend, all mixed up.(to the intermediate design)\
 Person C\